wshi9124/BK-Fish-Market/README.md

 # Security
 This project uses sessions to authenticate users and Bcrypt to encrypt passwords.
-There are separate protected routes (private routes) for the user side and admin side.
+There are separate protected routes (private routes) for the user routes and admin routes.

 # Features
 ######
+When a user first enters the site, the Rails backend will check if there is a session.
+If there is, it will automatically log the user in and redirect the user to the appropriate route.

 <img width="500" alt="Screen Shot 2022-10-03 at 3 19 38 PM" src="https://user-images.githubusercontent.com/104730743/193691309-0a6f4c55-ba09-4411-9a20-5247adebead5.png">